Fiddlekins/podbot/README.md

 ~~(This is made by some chap by the name of _leanon over on this [reddit thread](https://www.reddit.com/r/discordapp/comments/6733u8/i_made_a_discord_bot_which_lets_you_record_a/?st=j1yqjsv8&sh=d25c1299))~~

 Podframe is ded, you'll need to run your own podbot.

+**This bot has been tested against node.js 10.15.2**
+Make sure to use this version if you're having trouble getting it to work.

 - Clone this repo and do the thing with the discord and the applications.
 - Run `node index.js` or `npm run podbot` and go through the prompts to initialize configuration